Fusion and positivity in chiral conformal field theory: Transport modules and positivity for unitary VOAs

 Let $V$ be a simple unitary VOA and let $M$ and $N$ be unitary $V$-modules.
 In Definition \ref{def: transport form}, we defined a family of sesquilinear forms $\ip{a_1 \otimes b_1, a_2 \otimes b_2}_{z,w}$ on $M \otimes N$ which are a single-valued function of $(z,w) \in \cR$, where

-In Proposition \ref{prop: transport for regular VOAs} and Remark \ref{rem: transport as regular fusion} we described how the transport forms provide a `manifestly unitary' approach to the study of tensor products of modules for regular VOAs, so long as we know that a certain sesquilinear form is positive semidefinite.
-Moreover, we saw that this gave the same answer as the standard approach to tensor products of modules.
+In Proposition \ref{prop: transport for regular VOAs} and Remark \ref{rem: transport as regular fusion} we described how the transport forms provide a `manifestly unitary' approach to the study of fusion products of modules for regular VOAs, so long as we know that a certain sesquilinear form is positive semidefinite.
+Moreover, we saw that this gave the same answer as the standard approach to fusion products of modules.

-For VOAs which are not regular, the tensor product theory can be quite a bit more complicated.
-As a first hurdle, our definition of module (with $L_0$ diagonalizable and finite-dimensional weight spaces) is too restrictive to study the representation theory of general unitary VOAs, as even the tensor product of simple unitary modules should not be a direct sum of such modules.
-In \cite{TenerPositivity}, we sketched a proposal for a class of unitary modules which should be well-behaved from the perspective of tensor product theory.
+For VOAs which are not regular, the fusion product theory can be quite a bit more complicated.
+As a first hurdle, our definition of module (with $L_0$ diagonalizable and finite-dimensional weight spaces) is too restrictive to study the representation theory of general unitary VOAs, as even the fusion product of simple unitary modules should not be a direct sum of such modules.
+In \cite{TenerPositivity}, we sketched a proposal for a class of unitary modules which should be well-behaved from the perspective of fusion product theory.
 For the rest of Section \ref{sec: transport and tensor products} we will use the word `module' to mean something more general than the strong sense used throughout the rest of the article.

-Beyond the problem of selecting the correct category of modules, there is a fundamental issue of defining the tensor product $M \boxtimes N$, even when $M$ and $N$ are simple.
+Beyond the problem of selecting the correct category of modules, there is a fundamental issue of defining the fusion product $M \boxtimes N$, even when $M$ and $N$ are simple.
 As an example of what can go wrong, we consider the Virasoro VOAs $L(c,0)$ when $c > 1$.
 For such VOAs, the simple modules are parametrized by $h \in \bbC$, and $\dim I \binom{h_3}{h_1 h_2} = 1$ regardless of the values of $h_i$.
-In light of this, it seems unwise to attempt to use the same definition of tensor product as in the case of regular VOAs.
+In light of this, it seems unwise to attempt to use the same definition of fusion product as in the case of regular VOAs.